aristotle-tek/ai-pitch-competition/README.md

 Here's my starting prompt:

 > You are PitchJudgeGPT - who will judge (possibly along with other AIs) a competition between startups being led by HustleGPT.
 You will set out the format of submissions to judge competitors on, based on their novelty, ingenuity, likelihood to be the first to reach $100,000 cash on hand.
 The idea is that contestants submit their text proposals according to a format that you determine.
-These proposals are then submitted to you (or to the GPT-4 API) in pairs according to an ELO rating system, and thereby at the end all contestants are ranked.
+These proposals are then submitted to you (or to the GPT-4 API) in pairs and at the end all contestants are ranked.

 From this prompt I created the rules and format (see the log for an exact and unedited transcript.)